yumobennyyang/portfolio-website/src/content/portfolio/neo-tetra.md

 &nbsp;

-Contemporary adaptations of the movement’s design principals further embrace the minimalistic geometry explored by the school, creating bold designs that incorporate basic shapes and limited color palettes.
-They embody a continuation of such utilitarian view on design, stripping away the inessentials.
+Contemporary adaptations of the movement’s design principals further embrace the minimalistic geometry explored by the school, creating bold patterns made from the most basic shapes.
+They embody a continuation of the utilitarian view on design, stripping away the inessentials.
+The usage extending into letterform logos is now so common that the two softwares I used for this project, Figma and Glyphs, both happen to incorporate the style in discussion.

 &nbsp;